sanjanad1024/sanjanad1024.github.io/_pages/notes.md

 ### Lecture Notes

-Here are notes from some of the classes I've taken at MIT.
-(I type notes during class; for fun, I occasionally return to old notes to clean them up and add diagrams.
-The notes posted here are ones for which I have already done so; it's likely that notes from more of my classes will appear at some indefinite point in the future.)
-All course content is owned by MIT and its professors, while all errors should be attributed to me (either in transcription or interpretation).
+Here are notes from several of the classes I've taken at MIT.
+Please note that all course content is owned by MIT and its professors, while all errors should be attributed to me (either in transcription or interpretation).

+For fun, I occasionally return to old notes to clean them up and add diagrams.
+Notes listed in <span style = "color:var(--global-gray-text-color)">gray</span> are ones for which I haven't yet done so.
+These aren't at the level of polish I'd like &mdash; they have many more errors and typos and may have several lectures in which the LaTeX or sentence structure is messed up (typically due to me not being able to type fast enough), and many diagrams are incomplete &mdash; and may get updated in the future.

 <!-- <hr> -->
 {% assign notes = site.lecture_notes | sort: 'code' %}